MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 If you did not include the dependencies for your app and they are not available, your submission will fail during the "Automated Application Validation" stage.
 Failing to find the dependencies for an extension results in error messages with the diagnostic codes `AVS0005` or `AVS0101`.

-If you receive an error message similar to `The extension 'MyApp' by 'MyPublisher' (version '1.2.3.4') has already been uploaded to Business Central for the country/region 'US'`, it means that you have already published another .app file for this extension to Business Central as part of a previous submission.
-If this version of the extension is already available for all countries targeted by your submission, you can just remove the extension from the library.
-If you are making your libraries available in new countries, you should use the .app file that has already been uploaded to Business Central or increase the version number in the manifest of the extension (the app.json file).
+If you receive an error message similar to `The extension 'MyApp' by 'MyPublisher' (version '1.2.3.4') has already been uploaded to Business Central for the country/region 'US'` for one of your library apps, it means that you have already published another .app file for this extension to Business Central as part of a previous submission.
+If this version of the library is already available for all countries targeted by your submission, you can just remove the extension from the submission.
+If you are making your library available in new countries, you should use the .app file that has already been uploaded to Business Central or increase the version number in the manifest of the extension (the app.json file).

 ### My app failed at the "Automated application validation" stage, what do I do next?